 Treasury Secretary Scott Bessent reportedly threatened to physically confront Federal Housing Finance Agency Director Bill Pulte during a recent dinner attended by administration officials.
 The incident, described as heated, allegedly occurred at a local club in Washington, D.C., where tensions escalated over rumors that Pulte was speaking negatively about Bessent to President Donald Trump.

 According to reports, Bessent confronted Pulte, saying, "Why the f-ck are you talking to the president about me?
 F-ck you.
 I’m gonna punch you in your f-cking face."
-This exchange drew the attention of the club owner, who approached to assess the situation.
+(U.S. Congress) This exchange drew the attention of the club owner, who approached to assess the situation.
 Bessent then reportedly told the owner, "It’s either me or him.
 Or, we could go outside."

 The altercation highlights ongoing frustrations within the Trump administration, where interpersonal conflicts have sometimes spilled into public view.
 Critics of the administration have pointed to this incident as indicative of a broader culture of aggression and dysfunction in Washington.